himmAllRight/himmAllRight-source/resources/templates/md/posts/website-transition-to-hugo.md

  :author "Ryan Himmelwright"
  :tags ["Website" "Hugo" "Go"]}

- While I have loved using cryogen for over a year and a half now, I thikng I have started to make the transition to using another static website generator for this website, specifically Hugo.
+ While I have loved using [cryogen](http://cryogenweb.org) for over a year and a half now, I thinking I have started to make the transition to using another static website generator for this website, specifically [Hugo](https://gohugo.io).
 This post will detail why I am switching, what I have done so far, and what still needs to be completed before moving the site over.

 <!-- more -->

 ### From Cryogen to Hugo

+My departure from Cryogen really has nothing to do with the project itself.
+It is a fine product and I think many more people should use it than currently are.
+It is a fine example of what [clojure](https://clojure.org/) can do.
+Recently though, I've been itching to switch up my website's theme a bit.
+While I enjoy the [Immutable Theme](../New-Theme-Immutable/) I created a couple months ago, it isn't quite doing what I want.
+I love dark themes but, the type of posts I've been creating really don't look good with them.
+I like to add diagrams and graphs, which usually have a white background.
+While diagram posts look wonder full in themes with a white background, they look like garbage in a dark theme.
+This difference was glaring when switching between my markdown editor's preview window (default white theme), and my website's live preview while writing my [reverse tunnels](../simple-reverse-ssh-tunnel/) post last week.

+Similar to the logic I used earlier this month when [switching back to Solus](../back-to-solus/), I thought that if I was going to scrap my theme and start from scratch, it might be worthwhile to check out different website generator.
+I have been keeping an eye on the various site generators, but the one I've been considering (and even dabbled with a bit last month), has been [Hugo](https://gohugo.io).
+So, I've started to *play* with it.
 ### What I've Done So Far

+So far, my experience with Hugo has been great.
+So great in fact, that I have decided to start the process to transport my website from cryogen to hugo.
+Here is what I've done:

 ##### - Installed & Setup a test Hugo site